tardate/LittleArduinoProjects/Electronics101/OpAmpTimer/README.md

 Note that the switching logic may be flipped to normally on with a timed off period by switching the inverting/non-inverting inputs.

 The LM741 is not capable or rail-to-rail operation.
-In fact it is not a particularly good OpAmp - but it is convenient.
+In fact it is not a particularly good op-amp - but it is convenient.
 With a 5V supply, the particular unit used here only measures a 2.6V swing:

 * output low: 1.6V